Scrap the Bathroom Ban

 Their draft tried to turn our equality laws into a bathroom ban, mandating the blanket exclusion of trans people from gendered spaces and services.
 Even if a business or association wants to remain trans-inclusive, they’d be told they must exclude us.

 The EHRC rushed through more than 50,000 responses to its consultation on this draft using AI, and have now sent their final proposals to the government.
-We don’t get to see their final draft until it’s been decided on behind closed doors, but media leaks and the EHRC’s own public statements make one thing clear: they haven’t changed course.
+Media leaks revealed that the EHRC want organisations to police bathrooms based on people's looks and gender stereotypes.

 This is unworkable, dangerous, and we cannot let it happen.
 Your voices are making a difference; MPs are expressing their deep concern about what is being proposed.
 It’s decision time now, and the government needs to hear loud and clear from your political representatives: they must reject this and tell the EHRC that exclusion can’t be the only option.